HorizenOfficial/evm-documentation/docs/governance/03-voting_process/01-linking_mainchain_address.md

 <img src={require("/img/docs/dao/dao_gov_landingpage.png").default} alt="Gov Landing Page" width="700" height="500" />
 </p>

 2. Click **Connect Wallet**.
 The EON wallet (MetaMask) appears in the top-right corner.
-Once connected, the **EON addres** field is automatically filled with the connected EON address.
+Once connected, the **EON address** field is automatically filled with the connected EON address.

 **Note:** If the EON wallet (MetaMask) was previously connected to the Horizen Governance app, then it is automatically connected.